priscylla/priscylla.github.io/content/_index.md

         My research journey began with a strong foundation in Artificial Intelligence in Education during my Master’s degree at the Federal University of Campina Grande (Brazil).
 Under the mentorship of Prof. Joseana Macêdo Fechine and <ins>[Prof. Evandro de Barros Costa](https://scholar.google.pt/citations?user=NX2ik0YAAAAJ&hl=en)</ins>, I developed an Intelligent Tutoring System with automatic feedback designed to support students in introductory computer science (CS1) courses.

         In my undergraduate studies at the Federal University of Alagoas (Brazil), I collaborated as a developer on two intelligent tutoring systems focused on Mathematics and Propositional Logic.
-These experiences cultivated my passion for creating AI systems that not only process data but also actively contribute to human learning and understanding...
+These experiences cultivated my passion for creating AI systems that not only process data but also actively contribute to human learning and understanding.

-        <iframe width="100%" height="685" frameborder="0" src="https://observablehq.com/embed/b8abfbb1d34a53e0@155?cells=chart"></iframe>
+        <iframe width="100%" height="300" frameborder="0" src="https://observablehq.com/embed/b8abfbb1d34a53e0@155?cells=chart"></iframe>
     design:
       columns: '1'
   #- block: collection